ramirza1/Rehan-Mirza/_pages/phd-guidance.md

 ## Preparation {#preparation}

-Here’s what you need to figure out for a PhD application, and you’ll need to do each of these well:
+Here are the list of things you need to figure out for a PhD application:
 - Having clear motivations for doing a PhD
 - Demonstrating research capabilities through strong coursework, research experience, publications, and/or translatable professional experience
 - Identifying your research area(s) and the questions you want to address